dsatyam09/dsatyam09/README.md

 <!-- - 🔭 I’m currently working on A Research Paper **in Image processing** -->

-- 🌱 I’m currently working on project on ** Computer Vision & Image Processing**
+- 🌱 I am interested in machine learning and its applications towards other areas, such as systems and computer vision.
-- 🌱 I am greatly facinated by vision { computer vision, Augmented Reality and Virtual Reality }.
+- 🌱 I am greatly facinated working on the maths behind computer vision, Augmented Reality and Virtual Reality.
 - 😽 I had been a research Intern at the Indian Statistical Institue, Kolkata
-       * Where I was introduced to the world of Image processing and Bioinformatics research.
+       - *Where I was introduced to the world of Image processing and Bioinformatics research*.

 - 👨‍💻 All of my projects are available at [https://github.com/dsatyam09](https://github.com/dsatyam09)